tswang0116/TA-DCH/README.md

 * scipy == 1.7.1

 ## Datasets
 We used five cross-modal datasets for experiments.
-Since IAPR-TC12 and MS-COCO do not have common text features, we use pre-trained BERT model to extract 1024-dimension text features.
+Since IAPR-TC12 and MS-COCO do not have common text features, we use the pre-trained BERT model to extract 1024-dimension text features.
 All datasets are available by the following link:

 * WIKIPEDIA:
 * IAPR-TC12: